 A heart attack can lead to sudden cardiac arrest, but there are many other causes, including congenital abnormalities, severe heart failure, electrocution and drug overdose.

-About half of all Americans have at least 1 of the 3 key risk factors for heart disease: high blood pressure, high cholesterol and smoking.
+About half of all Americans (47%) have at least 1 of the 3 key risk factors for heart disease: high blood pressure, high cholesterol and smoking.
+Other risk factors include having diabetes and being overweight or obese.

 Start by meeting with your healthcare provider to discuss risk factors and your family history.
 Your doctor should test your blood levels of cholesterol, blood pressure and blood sugar levels at regular intervals as determined appropriate.
 Follow your doctor’s recommendations for lifestyle changes, and always follow instructions carefully regarding medications.